mhanratty/marketplaceux-usercollections/spec.md

 * After x seconds the app listing should fade to white.
 A message "App add to collection" should appear and remain for x seconds after which the entire listing should disappear (see how apps are added on the [spec for creating a collection](#createcollection)
 * The user can select multiple apps from the search results to add to the collection.
 * Add apps in 3 columns.
 The most recently added app should appear first in the list.
+* The "Cancel" and "Done" buttons should appear on the same level as the name of collection field.
 * If the user selects "Cancel" take the user back to the screen she was previously viewing.
 * If the user selects "Done" and the user has entered a collection name take the user to the collection landing screen.
 * If the user selects "Done" and has not entered a collection name show the user a warning that the collection needs a name to be saved (see...)